Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-bportelli/README.md

 If you use textures / 3D models / substances / ..., make sure that you have the rights to include them.
 For example, search for images that come with a [CC Attribution, ShareAlike or NonCommercial licences](https://creativecommons.org/share-your-work/licensing-types-examples/).

 In this project, you are allowed to re-use assets taken elsewhere, but **entirely copying** others' work, even with slight modifications, is forbidden and will have serious consequences beyond the deletion of your project.
 In any case, mention any source of inspiration in your journal and final report.

-## Follow-up

-You are welcome to extend your project after the deadline, in any way your think is interesting.
-For example, you could add javascript libraries that analyze music and derive values in real-time that can be fed to three.js for animation purposes, or you could extend your terrain generation software such that hidden cube faces are not created in three.js.
-If you do that before the final exam, you might get bonus points for this kind of activies - just let me know any progress you make.

 ## Credits